 When will I receive an amended EHC plan?

 Our main annual review information explains the process in detail.
-There are specific timescales ahead of a child or young person moving up to secondary school or into further education.
-The annual review and an amended EHC plan (including the name of the setting for September) must be completed in the year of transfer by 15th February.
-For young people moving from secondary school into further education or training the deadline is 31st March.
+To allow sufficient time for transition, there are specific legal timescales for an annual review ahead of a child or young person moving into a different phase of education.
+The final amended EHC plan (including the name of the setting for September) must be issued in the year of transfer by:

 What if I don’t receive an amended EHC plan within the timescale?

 The local authority is expected to follow the lawful process and timescales (outlined from chapter 9.166 in the SEND Code of Practice 2015), however our advice is to contact the Family Services team at the local authority in the first instance, so you can find out what is causing the delay and when you will receive the amended plan.

 Let them know how the delay is impacting your child or young person, or for example where it is preventing being able to plan transition to the new school or setting.

 If you are unhappy with their response, you could formally complain to the local authority.
 If this doesn’t resolve things, you can then complain to the Local Government & Social Care Ombudsman.

 See our information about ‘raising concerns‘ which explain these processes in more detail.